 Zucchini plants are one of the most prolific and easy crops to grow.
 They grow so rapidly they can almost overtake the garden with their rambling vines heavy with fruit and their large shading leaves.
-Fast and easy they may be, but even zucchinis have their problems.
+Fast and easy as they may be, even zucchinis have their problems.
 A common problem is yellowing zucchini leaves.
 Yellow leaves on zucchini, also called chlorosis, is a symptom whose genesis may be a number of things.
 The following article delves into some of the causes for zucchini plants with yellow leaves and what you can do if your zucchini has yellow leaves.

 Help, My Zucchini has Yellow Leaves!